wzacs1/BioinfWorkshop/Workthroughs/Part1-3_CHPCandLinuxContinued.md

 #### Create a QIIME2 environment and install the software

 - See QIIME2's page for further install details including the below command.
 From our starting point, just make sure you have loaded your miniconda3 module.
-- We will create an environment called qiime2-2021.4, but note that we could call this environment whatever we want to.
+- We will create an environment called qiime2-2021.4 (with the `-n` option in the command below), but note that we could call this environment whatever we want to.
   - It can be beneficial to create multiple, minimal virtual environments specific for a program instead of a few big environments.
 Useful for documentation and reproducibility purposes.

 ```bash